Timeline of the Tigray war (January–June 2021): 21 May

 On 21 May, Ethiopia's military prosecutors have convicted three soldiers of rape and pressed charges against 28 others suspected of killing civilians in Tigray.
 25 other soldiers are charged with rape and other forms of sexual violence, according to the statement by attorney general's office.
 The statement also confirmed reports of two massacres in Tigray: It said 229 civilians were killed in the town of Mai Kadra at the beginning of November 2021.
 Ethiopian government also, for the first time, accused troops from Eritrea of killing civilians: 110 civilians were killed in the city of Axum on 27 and 28 November 2021.

 30 May

 Thousands of Ethiopian protesters took to the streets in Addis Ababa to protest against the international government over the Tigray conflict.
 Over 10,000 people were said to have participated at the rally, which was organized by authorities to back the pro-government protesters.
 The protesters held banners condemning the US and other international communities' intervention.

 June 2021

 1 June

-The UN's World Food Programme (WFP) has warned that at least 90 percent of the people in Ethiopia's war-torn Tigray region are in dire need of food aid.
+The UN's World Food Programme (WFP) has warned that at least 90 per cent of the people in Ethiopia's war-torn Tigray region are in dire need of food aid.
 According to the UN's top emergency relief coordinator Mark Lowcock if aid is not increased in the next two months, there would be a dangerous risk of food shortage.